 The accompanying unaudited interim financial statements have been prepared by the Company in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") for interim information and pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC") for reporting on Form 10-Q. Accordingly, certain information and footnote disclosure normally included in financial statements prepared in accordance with U.S. GAAP has been condensed or omitted pursuant to such rules and regulations.
-These interim financial statements should be read in conjunction with the audited financial statements and related notes included in the Company's annual report on Form 10-K for the year ended December 31, 2019 filed with the SEC.
+These interim financial statements should be read in conjunction with the audited financial statements and related notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019 as filed with the SEC on February 20, 2020.

 In the opinion of management, the unaudited interim financial statements reflect all adjustments, which are normal recurring adjustments, necessary for the fair presentation of the financial information for the interim periods presented.
-The results of operations for the three months ended March 31, 2020 are not necessarily indicative of the operating results for the full fiscal year or any future period.
+The results of operations for the three and nine months ended September 30, 2020 are not necessarily indicative of the operating results for the full fiscal year or any future period.
+Certain reclassifications have been made to prior periods to conform with current reporting.
+On the balance sheet, our right of use asset has been stated separately from other non-current assets.

 The accompanying financial statements have been prepared on a basis which assumes that the Company will continue as a going concern and which contemplates the realization of assets and satisfaction of liabilities and commitments in the normal course of business.
 The Company has incurred recurring losses and negative cash flows from operations.
-Based on the Company's current business plan and ability to get Twirla launched, the Company believes that its cash and cash equivalents as of March 31, 2020 will be sufficient to meet its projected operating requirements through the end of 2021.
-If the COVID-19 outbreak or other factors impact the Company's current business plan or its ability to generate revenue from the launch of Twirla, the Company believes it has the ability to revise its commercial plans, including curtailing sales and marketing spending, to allow it to continue to fund its operations.
+Based on the Company's current business plan and ability to launch Twirla, the Company believes that its cash, cash equivalents and marketable securities as of September 30, 2020 will be sufficient to meet its projected operating requirements through the end of 2021.
+If the COVID-19 pandemic or other factors impact the Company's current business plan or its ability to generate revenue from the launch of Twirla, the Company believes it has the ability to revise its commercial plans, including curtailing sales and marketing spending, to allow it to continue to fund its operations.